 February 12, 2025

-It is critical that consumers and advocates reach out to their elected representatives to make the case for the essential role of the CFPB in protecting people from unfair, deceptive, and abusive financial practices.
+It is critical that consumers and advocates reach out to their elected representatives to urge them to reject the reconciliation bill and uphold the essential role of the CFPB in protecting people from unfair, deceptive, and abusive financial practices.

-The illegal actions to shut down the CFPB halt work to safeguard people’s private information, protect bank customers when hackers raid their accounts, and help families save their homes when they’re unfairly rushed to foreclosure.
-The CFPB now appears poised to roll over and play dead in pending lawsuits by big banks and credit bureaus, letting them overturn new rules returning $5 billion in excessive overdraft fees to struggling families and removing medical debt from credit reports.
+The reconciliation bill and illegal actions to shut down the CFPB threaten to halt work to safeguard people’s private information, protect bank customers when hackers raid their accounts, and help families save their homes when they’re unfairly rushed to foreclosure.

 In addition to contacting Congress, we are urging those of you on the ground to submit letters to the editor in your local papers to urge your Representatives to oppose efforts to shut down the CFPB.
 Writing a letter to the editor (LTE) of your local or regional newspaper is a quick and effective way to reach a targeted audience.
 Here are tips to help you write and place an effective letter.